mpv-player/mpv/DOCS/man/options.rst

         If <chan> is an integer greater than 1000, it will be treated as frequency (in kHz) rather than channel name from frequency table.
         Use _ for spaces in names (or play with quoting ;-) ).
-The channel names will then be written using OSD, and the slave commands ``tv_step_channel``, ``tv_set_channel`` and ``tv_last_channel``
+The channel names will then be written using OSD, and the input commands ``tv_step_channel``, ``tv_set_channel`` and ``tv_last_channel``
         will be usable for a remote control.
 Not compatible with the ``frequency`` parameter.